SuibhneOFoighil/convatec-execs/README.md

 # convatec-execs
 Non-parametric significance tests for Maxim Sytch — a Michigan Ross Professor.
-See "analysis.ipynb"!
+See "significance_tests.ipynb"!